 Moreover, just like a computer that slows with use, the human brain also collects wear and tear that affects its processes and functions over time.

-This can accumulate over time, resulting in more problems such as inflammation and synaptic dysfunction, affecting your memory and concentration.(3)
+This can accumulate over time into clumps that form sticky, starch-like plaques.
+Plaques result in more problems such as inflammation and synaptic dysfunction where nerve cells die and/or don’t communicate effectively anymore.
+This affects your memory and concentration.(3)

 That’s not to mention brain shrinkage as we age and injury to blood vessels caused by other health problems.